gontcharovd/website/content/about/index.md

 title: "About"
 ---

-I'm Denis Gontcharov, and I bridge the gap between operational technology and modern data platforms.
+I'm Denis Gontcharov, and I bridge the gap between Operational Technology (OT) and modern data platforms.
+I focus primarily on ingesting time series data from industrial SCADA systems into Azure Databricks.

 **With over 5 years of experience** with enterprise-scale industrial time series data, I understand that energy & utilities data isn't just about numbers: it's about keeping the lights on, turbines spinning, and operations running safely, and within stringent European regulations.